 The 30-Day Challenge to Developing Study Habits

 One highly effective technique for developing new habits and keeping them over the long term is to give yourself a 30-day challenge.
-30 days isn’t a lot, which makes it much easier for you to take up learning a language because, instinctively, you know you can honor your commitment for at least that long.
+30 days isn’t a lot, but that’s exactly why it works.
+Since the time period is so much shorter, it feels way easier to commit to something for just 30 days rather than a whole year.
 In fact, that’s how you trick your subconscious: If you last 30 days, you’ve surely made a habit of studying language and are likely to continue this habit fairly easily.

 For example, you could challenge yourself to review your vocabulary on MosaLingua every day for at least 30 days.
-Usually, after 30 days, this should become a habit and you’ll no longer have to make yourself do it.
+Usually, after 30 days, this should become a habit and you’ll be able to do it automatically.

 You can also watch the video directly on the TED website.